nao1215/sqly/README.md

 [日本語](./doc/ja/README.md) | [Русский](./doc/ru/README.md) | [中文](./doc/zh-cn/README.md) | [한국어](./doc/ko/README.md) | [Español](./doc/es/README.md) | [Français](./doc/fr/README.md)

-sqly is a command-line tool that executes SQL against CSV, TSV, LTSV, JSON, JSONL, Parquet, and Microsoft Excel files.
+sqly is a command-line tool that executes SQL against CSV, TSV, LTSV, JSON, JSONL, Parquet, Microsoft Excel, ACH, and Fedwire files.
 It imports those files into an [SQLite3](https://www.sqlite.org/index.html) in-memory database.
 Compressed files (.gz, .bz2, .xz, .zst, .z, .snappy, .s2, .lz4) are also supported.
 CTE (WITH clause) is available for complex queries.

 sqly has an interactive shell (sqly-shell) with SQL completion and command history.
 You can also execute SQL directly from the command line without the shell.